-4. Training Provided to Employees on Forced Labour and Child Labour
+d) Training Provided for Employees on Forced Labour and Child Labour

 The Company's employees receive regular training on the Code of Conduct and our policies.
 All new employees are assigned a mandatory onboarding training package which includes training in our Code of Conduct.
 On an annual basis, all employees are required to review and acknowledge their understanding of the Code of Conduct.
+In addition to the above training, key stakeholders involved in supply chain and operations were provided with modern slavery training.
+This training aimed to raise awareness of modern slavery issues to ensure understanding of their obligations under the Act.